 A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

 That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-To add one to your home, reach out to an expert for smart thermostat installation in Los Angeles.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Los Angeles.

 1. Resetting Your Nest Thermostat

-- Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.

-To reset, it helps to record existing temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-- Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-- Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.
+• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so that it can change the temperature accordingly.

-- Network: By selecting a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
-It also forgets your Wi-Fi password.
+• Network: With a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi